 A message from Revd Margaret Davis regarding the current COVID 19 situation

 For the time being our churches are closed.
 However, I will be saying Morning and Evening Prayer at home on behalf of all the parishes.
 On Sundays I will film and upload a longer service of Morning Prayer and will circulate the service sheet and video link to you on the notice sheet on Thursdays.
-As it’s taken me a couple of days to work out how to do this, I am circulating yesterday’s link today with apologies for its lateness.
-Please click on the link below for the video.

 I am praying for your safety and well being.
 I will be contacting everyone for whom I have a number by telephone over the next few days.
 If you’d like a call and I haven’t contacted you by the end of the week, it is probably because I don’t have a number for you.
 Just drop me a line and I’ll be in touch.

 God bless you all.

 St Nicholas Church is believed to date back to the 1270’s (see bottom of page for much more history), the Church is also home to regular concerts, details of any upcoming events can be found in the Events page.

 The Revd Margaret Davis is the current Vicar of Berden, Mark Trapmore is the Churchwarden and Janine Jackson-Barr is the contact for the Parochial Church Council.

 We have a small but active congregation and hold services each week and introduced a popular All Age service on the 4th Sunday of every month at 9.30 am which blends a traditional service with songs and activities for children, making it a family friendly event.
 For more details about these services and other events in the church please see the notice boards, parish magazine, events page on this website or click the following link Calendar